P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Introduction

-\textbf{\sys{}}.
-In this paper, we introduce \textbf{\sys{}}, a learned \underline{P}erformance \underline{MO}nitoring Unit (PMU)-driven \underline{S}patial Query \underline{S}cheduling framework, that utilizes spatial query scheduling to improve the query execution performance of main memory indexes in NUMA servers.
-To accommodate larger indexes, \sys{} \textit{logically} partitions each index into multiple index \textit{slices} based on the index key, with each slice corresponding to a specific key range.
-These index slices serve as the unit of spatial scheduling. \sys{} addresses the following question: \textbf{Given a main-memory index that is logically partitioned into multiple index slices on a NUMA server, how to find the best possible mapping for each index slice to a CPU core and a NUMA node, i.e., memory controller, such that the index performance, i.e., its throughput, is maximized.} To the best of our knowledge, \sys{} is the first to address the problem of spatial query scheduling.
-Prior work, e.g.,~\cite{PorobicPBTA12,PorobicLTA14,LeisBK014,WagnerK021,PsaroudakisSMSA15,PsaroudakisSMSA16,MaoSVMA19,SabekUK22}, on query scheduling draws upon the temporal aspect of query scheduling, \textit{partially} (~\cite{PorobicPBTA12,PorobicLTA14,PsaroudakisSMSA15,PsaroudakisSMSA16} only consider data placement in the context of relational tables) or \textit{completely} ignoring its spatial aspect, and are orthogonal to the \sys's approach introduced in this paper.
+In this paper, we focus on the spatial scheduling problem of a main-memory index, and introduce \textbf{\sys{}}, a learned \underline{P}erformance \underline{MO}nitoring Unit (PMU)-driven \underline{S}patial Query \underline{S}cheduling framework.
+It utilizes the \textbf{Next Token Prediction} paradigm (NTP, for short) via a Decision Transformer to improve the query execution performance of main-memory indexes in NUMA and Chiplet servers.
+To handle larger indexes, \sys{} \textit{logically} partitions each index into multiple index \textit{slices} based on the index key.
+Each slice corresponds to a specific key range.
+These index slices serve as the unit of spatial scheduling. \sys{} addresses the following question: \textbf{Given a main-memory index that is logically partitioned into multiple index slices on a NUMA or Chiplet server, how to find the best possible mapping for each index slice to a CPU core and a NUMA node, i.e., memory controller, such that the index performance, i.e., its throughput, is maximized.} To the best of our knowledge, \sys{} is the first to address the problem of spatial query scheduling for main-memory indexes in modern multi-core NUMA and Chiplet servers.
+Prior works on query scheduling, e.g.,~\cite{PorobicPBTA12,PorobicLTA14,LeisBK014,WagnerK021,PsaroudakisSMSA15,PsaroudakisSMSA16,MaoSVMA19,SabekUK22}, draw upon the temporal aspect of query scheduling, \textit{partially} (~\cite{PorobicPBTA12,PorobicLTA14,PsaroudakisSMSA15,PsaroudakisSMSA16} only consider data placement in the context of relational tables) or \textit{completely} ignoring its spatial aspect, and are orthogonal to the \sys's approach introduced in this paper.